jacqueline-wong/CEE4530/Lab1/Lab1.md

 ## Procedures ##

-To determine the linear relationship between
+First, we prepared 0, 1, 2, 5, 10, 20, 50, 100 and 200 mg/L standards of red dye in distilled water.
+Each standard was created in a 100 mL volumetric flask, with red dye measured using a 10-100 µL pipette.
+After the standards were created,... .
+The standards' absorbances were measured from the blank to increasing concentrations in order and

-pipette and distilled water to create 0, 1, 2, 5, 10, 20, 50, 100 and 200 mg/L samples of red dye.
+Plotted to determine the effective range of absorbance measurements of the photometer instrument.

 ## Results ##